demsking/couchdb-documentation/rfcs/016-fdb-replicator.md

  1) `Persistent` and `transient` jobs both start by creating or updating a `couch_jobs` record in a separate replication key-space on `api_frontend` nodes.
-Persistent jobs are driven by an EPI callback mechanism which notifies `couch_replicator` application when documents in `_replicator` DBs are updated, or when `_replicator` DBs are created and deleted.
+Persistent jobs are driven by the `couch_epi` callback mechanism which notifies `couch_replicator` application when documents in `_replicator` DBs are updated, or when `_replicator` DBs are created and deleted.
 Transient jobs are created from the `_replicate` HTTP handler directly.
 Newly created jobs are in a `pending` state.

  2) Each `replication` node spawns some acceptor processes which wait in `couch_jobs:accept/2` call for jobs.
 It will accept only jobs which are scheduled to run at a time less or equal to the current time.

- 3) After a job is accepted, its state is updated as `running`, and then, a gen_server process monitoring these replication jobs will spawn another acceptor.
+ 3) After a job is accepted, its state is updated to `running`, and then, a gen_server process monitoring these replication jobs will spawn another acceptor.
 That happens until the `max_jobs` limit is reached.

- 4) The same monitoring gen_server will periodically check if there are any pending jobs in the queue, and if there are, spawn up to some `max_churn` number of new acceptors.
-These acceptors may start new jobs, and if they do, for each one of them, the oldest running job will be stopped and re-enqueued as `pending`.
+ 4) The same monitoring gen_server will periodically check if there are any pending jobs in the queue and, if there are, spawn up to some `max_churn` number of new acceptors.
+These acceptors may start new jobs and, if they do, for each one of them, the oldest running job will be stopped and re-enqueued as `pending`.
 This in large follows the logic from the replication scheduler in CouchDB <= 3.x except that is uses `couch_jobs` as the central queuing and